Chackoya/Snyk_Probely_test/README.md

 ### API Documentation (Swagger UI docs)

-For convinience, you can check out the swagger doc link below for testing.
+For convinience purposes, you can check out the swagger doc link below for testing.
 The documentation also includes some explanations and details about the query parameters (and other options).

 Swagger doc link: